Screen Time for Kids: A Balanced Approach

 Creating a Positive Digital Environment

-To make screen time a positive experience, consider the following:
+To make screen time for kids a positive experience, consider the following:

 • Play Together: Watch and play alongside your child to make screen time interactive and educational.